Cpplo/ICT105-Demo-MVP/docs/mvp-feature-list.md

 The first version of the Student Freelancer Marketplace Platform will include:

-- Student registration and login
+- User registration and login
 - Student profile management
 - Portfolio upload and management
+- Company profile management
+- Project posting and management
 - Browse and search freelance projects
-- Company profile viewing
+- Company profile viewing and trust information
+- Project application and status tracking
+- Student portfolio viewing
+- Messaging between students and companies
 - Company ratings and reviews
-- Project application
-- Application status tracking
-- Messaging between students and companies
-- Company project posting
-- Student rating and review
+- Student ratings and reviews
-- Company rating and review

 ---